Patrick Mahomes throws 5 TD passes, Chiefs beat Eagles 42-30

+PHILADELPHIA (AP) — Patrick Mahomes, Tyreek Hill and the Kansas City Chiefs gave Andy Reid a record-setting homecoming.

-PHILADELPHIA (AP) — Patrick Mahomes threw five touchdown passes three different ways, including three to Tyreek Hill, and the Kansas City Chiefs beat the Philadelphia Eagles 42-30 on Sunday.
+Mahomes threw five touchdown passes three different ways, including three to Hill, and the Chiefs beat the Philadelphia Eagles 42-30 on Sunday.

-Andy Reid returned to Philadelphia and earned his 100th career win with the Chiefs, becoming the first coach in NFL history to win 100 games with two teams.
+Reid returned to Philadelphia and earned his 100th career win with the Chiefs, becoming the first coach in NFL history to win 100 games with two teams.
 Reid’s 140 victories with the Eagles are the most in franchise history.

+“The people here have been phenomenal since I got here,” said Reid, who was briefly hospitalized after last week’s loss to the Chargers.
+“My room was loaded with food so it was good to have a cheesesteak and a lot of other things.
+It’s good to be back.”

+Asked if coming back to Philadelphia made him emotional, the normally stoic Reid joked: “I’m pretty good.
+You want me to cry up here?”

 Jalen Hurts threw for a career-high 387 yards and two TDs but Philadelphia (1-3) couldn’t keep up with Kansas City’s high-powered offense.
 The Eagles had three touchdowns negated by penalty and settled for field goals three times inside the red zone.